tombh/peas/README.md

 **Local development environment**
 This is the preferred method for local development, but note that local development is also possible with the Docker installation method.
-You will need;
-[Docker](https://www.docker.io/gettingstarted/)
-and [Mongo DB](http://docs.mongodb.org/manual/installation/).
+All you will need is; Ruby 2.1, [Docker](https://www.docker.io/gettingstarted/) and [Mongo DB](http://docs.mongodb.org/manual/installation/).
-Both of these are generally installable via your system's package manager, no compiling should be necessary.
+All of these are generally installable via your system's package manager, no compiling should be necessary.
 ```bash
 docker pull progrium/buildstep # This runs Heroku buildpacks against repos to create deployable app images
 git clone https://github.com/tombh/peas.git